James Clare (rugby league): Leigh Centurions

-On 5 January 2017, it was announced that Clare had signed a 2-year deal with the newly-promoted Leigh Centurions.
+In January 2017, Clare signed a 2-year deal with the newly-promoted Leigh Centurions.
 Leigh head coach Neil Jukes said: "James is someone we've admired and monitored for some while now, especially after his performance in our epic draw at Bradford last year."
-He was allocated shirt number 28, due to arriving after the squad numbers were revealed.
+He was allocated shirt number 28, due to arriving after the squad numbers had been revealed.

-Unfortunately, Clare suffered an anterior cruciate ligament injury in Leigh's pre-season win over the Dewsbury Rams on 29 January 2017.
+Clare suffered an anterior cruciate ligament injury in Leigh's pre-season win over the Dewsbury Rams on 29 January 2017.
 This ruled him out for most of the upcoming season.
 He made his first appearance for the Centurions on 3 September against the Widnes Vikings in the fourth round of the Qualifiers, scoring a try.
 He played the remainder of the season, making 5 appearances and scoring 6 tries.
-Leigh were defeated by the Catalans Dragons in the 2017 Million Pound Game, resulting in their relegation to the Championship and meaning all contracts became null and void, leaving other clubs free to approach Clare.
+Leigh were defeated by the Catalans Dragons in the 2017 Million Pound Game, resulting in their relegation to the Championship and rendering all contracts null and void, leaving other clubs free to approach Clare.

 Castleford Tigers

 In December 2017, Clare rejoined his hometown club Castleford Tigers on a one-year deal for the 2018 season, with an option to extend the deal by a further year.
 He said, "Cas are the club that I've supported for my entire life so to be back here and to have another chance to pull on this famous shirt is great," and added, "I pushed for the move as much as I could because I knew I always wanted to come back here."

 In his first season back at Castleford, Clare wore the number 26.
 After beginning the season at Halifax on dual registration, he played his first game since returning against the Salford Red Devils on 11 March, scoring a try.
 He was kept out for a number of months mid-season due to a tibial plateau fracture.
 In July, he extended his contract until the end of the 2020 season.
-Despite his injury - and the fierce competition for places on Castleford's wings from Greg Eden, Greg Minikin and Jy Hitchcox - he made 18 appearances and scored 8 tries.
+Despite his injury – and the fierce competition for places on Castleford's wings from Greg Eden, Greg Minikin and Jy Hitchcox – he made 18 appearances and scored 8 tries.